What to Expect: Travel Nurse Jobs in Texas

 Things to Do in Texas

-Looking for things to do in your off time during your Texas nursing assignment?
+Looking for things to do in your off time while on assignment for travel nurse jobs in TX?
 You’re in luck.
 Are you a sports fan?
 You’ve got plenty of choices.
 Baseball your thing?
 Check out the Texas Rangers or the Houston Astros.
 Football?
 Check.
 There’s the Houston Texans and Dallas Cowboys.
 Basketball?
 You’ve got the San Antonio Spurs, the Houston Rockets and the Dallas Mavericks in the NBA and the Dallas Wings in the WNBA.
 Soccer?
 Austin FC, FC Dallas, Houston Dynamo all compete in the MLS, while the Houston Dash competes in the NWSL.
 Lastly, even though you’re in the middle of Texas, there’s still an NHL team in Dallas, the Dallas Stars.

 Sports not your thing?
 Don’t worry.
 History buffs shouldn’t miss the Texas State Capitol, the Houston Museum of Natural Science, the Sixth Floor Museum at Dealey Plaza, the Waco Mammoth National Monument, the USS Lexington Museum, the National Museum of the Pacific War and the Perot Museum of Nature and Science.